Last updated on August 27th, 2020

 The administration of CBD to pets and dogs, in particular, isn't without surprise.
 In a recent study, an expert conducting the study went as far as using the words “promising and exciting” to describe the findings on the effects of CBD and dogs with seizures.

-Pet lovers have gone further to include CBD as a supplement in their pets' diets.
+Pet lovers have gone further to include CBD oils and treats as a supplement in their pets' diets.
 However, while the benefits of CBD are still unraveling, it's crucial to understand the importance of giving CBD safely to your pet.

 Is CBD Safe For Pets?